two-torial/two-torial/docs/games/iidx13/setup.md

 <img src="/img/iidx13/firstlaunch/3.png">

 !!! tip ""
-	Press your `Start` key to confirm.
+	Press your `Test` key to confirm.
 This will bring you into it's service menu.

 <img src="/img/iidx13/firstlaunch/4.png">